• Skip to main content

 Instructions

 • Warm the olive oil in a large pot or Dutch oven over medium heat.
 Add the onion, mushrooms, and ground beef.
-Break the beef up with a spoon, and cook for about 5 to 7 minutes until the beef is browned and the veggies are fragrant.
-Drain any excess grease.
+Break the beef up with a spoon, and cook for about 5 to 7 minutes until the beef is browned, the veggies are fragrant, and the moisture released by the mushrooms has been absorbed.

 • Stir in the minced garlic, tomato paste, basil, oregano, parsley, salt, pepper, and red pepper flakes.
 Cook for 1 to 2 minutes until fragrant.